sugarvoid/hue-hopper/README.md

 ![](https://github.com/sugarvoid/hue-hopper/blob/Current/docs/hue.gif)

 ## Description
 A game about rotating and bouncing.
+First game I made so the code isn't as clean/structured as I'd like.
+Still a work in progress.

 ## Controls
 - **Move** [A] and [D]